FeatJAR/uvl-parser/README.md

 The `standalone.jar` includes all dependencies, while the other jar ships only the code of the uvl-parser itself, without Clojure or instaparse.

+Alternatively, run `mvn install` to create a JAR without Leiningen.

 ## Usage from Java
 The class `de.neominik.uvl.UVLParser` exposes the static method `parse(String)` which will return an instance of a `de.neominik.uvl.UVLModel` on success or a `de.neominik.uvl.ParseError` when the input didn't comply to the grammar.
 Printing is implemented in the `toString()`methods of the different model elements in the `UVLModel`.